 Where to turn if you were a victim?

-Attorneys at Rosenfeld Injury Lawyers stand by victims of sexual abuse in all contexts.
+Attorneys at Rosenfeld Injury Lawyers LLC stand by victims of sexual abuse in all contexts.
 Our Illinois sexual abuse attorneys are always sensitive to the your needs and desires when taking steps necessary to fully prosecute your case from a civil litigation perspective.
 If you were abused while in the Boy Scout organization, contact our office for a confidential discussion with an attorney who can explain your legal options.

 For additional reading on sexual abuse involving Boy Scouts of America: